Anemia: Signs and symptoms

-On examination, the signs exhibited may include pallor (pale skin, mucosa, conjunctiva and nail beds), but this is not a reliable sign.
+On examination, the signs exhibited may include pallor (pale skin, mucosa, conjunctiva, and nail beds), but this is not a reliable sign.

+Iron-deficiency anemia may give symptoms that can include spoon-shaped nails, restless legs syndrome, and pica (the desire to eat things which are not food, such as ice, dirt, etc.).
 A blue coloration of the sclera may be noticed in some cases of iron-deficiency anemia.
-There may be signs of specific causes of anemia, e.g. koilonychia (in iron deficiency), jaundice (when anemia results from abnormal break down of red blood cells – in hemolytic anemia), nerve cell damage (vitamin B12 deficiency), bone deformities (found in thalassemia major) or leg ulcers (seen in sickle-cell disease).
+Vitamin B12 deficiency anemia may result in decreased ability to think, memory loss, confusion, personality or mood changes, depression, difficulty walking, blurred vision, and irreversible nerve damage.
+Other specific causes of anemia may have signs and/or complications such as, jaundice with the rapid break down of red blood cells as with hemolytic anemia, bone abnormalities with thalassemia major, or leg ulcers as seen in sickle cell disease.

 In severe anemia, there may be signs of a hyperdynamic circulation: tachycardia (a fast heart rate), bounding pulse, flow murmurs, and cardiac ventricular hypertrophy (enlargement).
 There may be signs of heart failure.

 Pica, the consumption of non-food items such as ice, paper, wax, grass, hair or dirt, may be a symptom of iron deficiency; although it occurs often in those who have normal levels of hemoglobin.
 Chronic anemia may result in behavioral disturbances in children as a direct result of impaired neurological development in infants, and reduced academic performance in children of school age.
 Restless legs syndrome is more common in people with iron-deficiency anemia than in the general population.

 Causes

-The causes of anemia may be classified as impaired red blood cell (RBC) production, increased RBC destruction (hemolytic anemia), blood loss and fluid overload (hypervolemia).
+The causes of anemia may be classified as impaired red blood cell (RBC) production, increased RBC destruction (hemolytic anemia), blood loss, and fluid overload (hypervolemia).
 Several of these may interplay to cause anemia.
 The most common cause of anemia is blood loss, but this usually does not cause any lasting symptoms unless a relatively impaired RBC production develops, in turn, most commonly by iron deficiency.